-- 92.01 Selection of Invitees for Masters World Championship for will be allocated using the following selection procedure: - (a) For the 45-55 year division: - (i) 11 Surfers for the men and 5 for the women as selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL; and - (ii) 1 WSL wildcard. - (b) For the 55+ year division: - 8 Surfers for the men selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL, and - (ii) 1 WSL wildcard. - 92.02 A defending champion must be provided a spot in the Event in the same category.
+92.01Selection of Invitees for Masters World Championship for will be allocated using the following selection procedure:

+- (a) For the 45-54 (inclusive) year division: - (i) 11 Surfers for the men and 5 for the women as selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL; and - (ii) 1 WSL wildcard. - (b) For the 55 years and older division: - 8 Surfers for the men selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL; and - (ii) 1 WSL wildcard. - 92.02 Ages referenced above will be determined at the Event Start Date. - 92.03 A defending champion must be provided a spot in the Event in the same category.